jsummers/deark/readme.md

    it.
 -o &lt;name>
    Output filenames begin with this string.
 This can include a directory path.
-Default is "output", except in some cases when using -zip.
+Default is "output", except in some cases when using -zip/-tar.
 -k, -k2, -k3
    "Keep" the input filename, and use it as the initial part of the output filename(s).